mmore500/signalgp-lite/joss/paper.md

 ## Contextual Signal Problem

 The Contextual Signal Problem assesses the ability of evolving programs to maintain memory of previously encountered signals.
-Programs must remember an initial signal (i.e., ots "context") in order to respond appropriately to a second signal [@lalejini_tag-based_2021].
+Programs must remember an initial signal (i.e., its "context") in order to respond appropriately to a second signal [@lalejini_tag-based_2021].

 We assigned each possible unordered input signal pair a unique response to then be performed by the organism.
 We tested with 16 input signal pairs and 4 response signals.
 Table 2 in @lalejini_tag-based_2021 provides a visual representation of these sequences.

-A total of XX replicates were evolved for up to 10,000 generations using a 16-way lexicase selection scheme, with each of the input signal pairs serving as a test case. [cite OG lexicase paper]
+A total of XX replicates were evolved for up to 10,000 generations using a 16-way lexicase selection scheme, with each of the input signal pairs serving as a test case [@spector2012assessment].
 To evaluate each test case, programs were sent the first signal of each test case and given 128 virtual CPU cycles to process it.
 After this, their internal running modules were reset and the second signal was sent.
 After another 128 virtual CPU cycles, their response was recorded.